Browse by Medical Category

-David E. Fisher, MD, PhD is an internationally known researcher, clinician and academic, who is chief of the Massachusetts General Hospital Department of Dermatology at Harvard Medical School in Boston, Massachusetts (USA).
-He also serves as director of the MGH Cutaneous Biology Research Center and director of the Melanoma Center at MGH.
-Fisher's research has focused on understanding the molecular and genetic events which underlie formation of melanoma as well as skin pigmentation.
+David E. Fisher, MD, PhD is an internationally known researcher, clinician and academic, who is Chief of the Massachusetts General Hospital Department of Dermatology at Harvard Medical School in Boston, Massachusetts (USA).
+He also serves as Director of the MGH Cutaneous Biology Research Center and Director of the Melanoma Center at MGH.
+A Professor of Dermatology and of Pediatrics at Harvard Medical School, Dr. Fisher came to the MGH from the Dana-Farber Cancer Institute, where he previously Directed the Melanoma Program.
+Dr. Fisher's research has focused on understanding the molecular and genetic events which underlie formation of melanoma as well as skin pigmentation.
 As a clinician, he has worked to translate these understandings into advances in diagnosis, treatment and prevention of human diseases related to the skin and associated disorders.
-A graduate of Swarthmore College with a degree in Biology and Chemistry, Fisher is also an accomplished concert cellist and received a degree from the Curtis Institute of Music in Philadelphia.
-He received his PhD under Nobel Laureate Gunter Blobel at Rockefeller University and his Medical Degree at Cornell University Medical College.
-Fisher's specialty training in Medicine, Pediatrics, and Oncology were carried out at Harvard Medical School.
-He currently is the president of the Society for Melanoma Research, the largest international society dedicated to the study of melanoma.
+A graduate of Swarthmore College with a degree in Biology and Chemistry, Dr. Fisher is also an accomplished concert cellist and received a degree from the Curtis Institute of Music in Philadelphia.
+He received his PhD under Nobel Laureate Gunter Blobel at Rockefeller University and his Medical Degree at Cornell University Medical College under Dr. Henry Kunkel.
+Dr. Fisher's specialty training in Medicine, Pediatrics, and Oncology were carried out at Harvard Medical School.
+He recently served for three years as President of the Society for Melanoma Research, the largest international society dedicated to the study of melanoma.

 Browse the latest local and national news articles featuring stories from basic research to innovative breakthroughs in cosmetic dermatology.